Content of the Improver Course Button Accordion Lessons

 Title: Spotted Dog

 Lesson 9 concludes the first stage of the Improver Course.
 The tune is difficult resulting in ornamentation decreased.
-The tune is A major which makes the learner use different button and bellows skills.
+The tune is in A major which makes the learner use different button and bellows skills thus creating a different feel for the tune.
+Playing in A major on the BC accordion demands different skills of the accordion player.

 Lessons 10 – 15